ioccc-src/winner/next/guidelines.md

-If you do bypass the `mkiocccentry(1)` warnings about [Rule 2a](rules.html#rule2a) and/or about [Rule 2b](rules.html#rule2b) or any other rule and submit a submission anyway, you **MUST** try to justify why the IOCCC [judges](../judges.html) should not reject your submission due to a rule violation, and you would be wise to do this towards the top of your `remarks.md` file.
+If you do bypass the `mkiocccentry(1)` warnings about [Rule 2a](rules.html#rule2a) and/or about [Rule 2b](rules.html#rule2b) or any other rule and submit a submission anyway, you **MUST** try to justify why the IOCCC [IOCCC judges](../judges.html) should not reject your submission due to a rule violation, and you would be wise to do this towards the top of your `remarks.md` file.
 </p>